suxuekun/libpyiotcloud/_setup_devguide/README.md

 Please follow the steps below to get the IoT Portal running on your local machine.

+Having the backend running on your local machine will enable you to eventually do code modifications as needed while developing the mobile applications.
+This means you'll be able to update or add new APIs as the mobile app requires.

 1. Download the code from the repository.

 		A. Run Docker Toolbox/Desktop as administrator.